OpenBMB/BMTools/README.md

 Current version of BMTools is far from perfect, we will continue to improve it.

+- **A demo of using BMTools to manipulate tools for meta analysis.**
+![A demo of BMTools](docs/meta0423.gif)

 ## What's New

+- 2023/4/24 [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT) is supported in BMTools.

 - 2023/4/14 [BabyAGI](https://github.com/yoheinakajima/babyagi) is supported in BMTools.

-- **A demo of using BMTools to manipulate tools for meta analysis.**
-![A demo of BMTools](docs/meta0423.gif)

 ## 1. Setup